 - Keep your house cooler.
 The warmer the air is, the more moisture it can hold.
 So, if you lower the temperature in your home, it will help to reduce the amount of condensation on your windows.

-– Repair any air leakage.
-If there is moisture coming into your home from a leaky roof or pipes, it will increase the humidity level in your home and cause condensation on your windows.
+- Repair any air leakage.
+If moisture comes into your home from a leaky roof or pipes, it will increase the humidity level in your home and cause condensation on your windows.

 - Reduce the number of houseplants you have.
 Houseplants release water vapour into the air and can increase the humidity level in your home.